Can you keep the HMS Belfast afloat?

-The main aim of the game it to give a flavour of the unusual aspect of damage control in combat in a WW2 warship suitable for non-technical players.
-This involves fire-fighting and flooding defence as the ship takes damage from enemy bombs, shells and torpedoes.
-This is an unusual game and creates a tense series of resource allocation decision under time pressure and with limited information.
+This game gives a flavour of an unusual aspect of WW2 - damage control in a warship in battle.
+This involves fire-fighting and flood defence as the ship takes damage from enemy bombs, shells and torpedoes.
+This is an unusual game and creates a tense series of resource allocation decisions under time pressure and with limited information.
 The game is played on a simplified plan of the deck of a WW2 warship – in this example the famous HMS Belfast.

 The players are mainly responsible for Damage Control – that is limiting the effect of battle damage so that the ship can continue to fight, or at least stay afloat long enough to return home for repair.
 There is a player team for each of the main decks on the ship and they have an array of fire-fighting and counter-flooding resources to deploy.
 They communicate their situation to a team representing the damage control centre, who can move resources between teams, and has to advise the Captain of the status of the ship.